pubg/api-documentation-content/rst/getting-started.rst

   curl -g "https://api.playbattlegrounds.com/shards/$platform-region-shard/matches/$match-id" \
   -H "Accept: application/vnd.api+json"

-Note: Make sure to use the pc-tournaments shard when getting tournament matches.
+Note: Make sure to use the pc-tournament shard when getting tournament matches.

 To see what match response will look like, please head over to the :ref:`matches` page.